-As the disease caused by SARS-CoV-2, a novel strain of coronavirus, COVID-19 continues to spread and severely impact the U.S. economy and economies of other countries around the world, we are committed to being a part of the coordinated public and private sector response to this unprecedented challenge.
+As the disease caused by SARS-CoV-2, a novel strain of coronavirus, COVID-19 continues to spread and severely impact the U.S. economy and economies of other countries around the world, we continue to be a part of the coordinated public and private sector response to this unprecedented challenge as the COVID-19 pandemic continues.
+There continues to be a high level of uncertainty relating to how the pandemic will evolve, how governments and consumers will react, progress on the distribution of vaccines and whether the pandemic will have a longer-term effect on the healthcare industry and patient habits.
 In response to the COVID-19 pandemic, BioReference is providing COVID-19 solutions, including diagnostic molecular testing and serology antibody testing, to meet the testing needs of its numerous customer verticals, including physicians, health systems, long-term care facilities, governments, schools, employers, professional sports teams and entertainment venues, as wells as the general public through relationships with retail pharmacy chains.

-Revenue from services for the three months ended March 31, 2021 increased by \$336.1 million as compared to 2020 due to COVID-19 testing volumes; however we are unable to predict how long the demand will continue for our COVID-19 related testing, or whether pricing and reimbursement policies for testing will sustain, and accordingly, the sustainability of our COVID-19 testing volumes is uncertain.
+Revenue from services for the three months ended September 30, 2021 decreased by \$42.3 million as compared to 2020 due to a decline in COVID-19 testing volumes.
+We are unable to predict how long the demand will continue for our COVID-19 related testing, or whether pricing and reimbursement policies for testing will sustain.
+In addition, overall demand for COVID-19 testing has recently declined, and accordingly, the sustainability of our COVID-19 testing volumes is uncertain.
 Additionally, beginning in March 2020, BioReference experienced a decline in testing volumes due to the COVID-19 pandemic; however as stay at home orders and other restrictions have been lifted, we have seen our routine clinical and genomic testing volumes trending towards normalization with prior periods.
 Should stay at home orders or other restrictions be reenacted, we could see our routine testing levels decline.
-Excluding COVID-19 test volumes, for the three months ended March 31, 2021, genomic test volume increased 10.3% and routine clinical test volume declined 6.8% as compared to volumes for the three months ended March 31, 2020.
+Excluding COVID-19 test volumes, for the three months ended September 30, 2021, genomic and routine clinical test volume increased 19.1% and 0.7% as compared to volumes for the three months ended September 30, 2020.
 Additionally, sales of Rayaldee have not increased in accordance with its expected growth trajectory as a result of challenges in onboarding new patients due to the COVID-19 pandemic.
 Federal, state and local governmental policies and initiatives designed to reduce the transmission of COVID-19 have resulted in, among other things, a significant reduction in physician office visits, the cancellation of elective medical procedures, customers closing or severely curtailing their operations (voluntarily or in response to government orders), and the adoption of work-from-home or shelter-in-place policies.
-We also continue to see a substantial need for COVID-19 testing by our existing clients and expect new clients as infections for the virus continue.